A Hunger Free Summer for Southeast Michigan

 You can donate right now to give our neighbors a Hunger Free Summer:

 - Securely online by clicking the button below:

 - By mail to 2131 Beaufait, MI 48207.

 (Please include “Hunger Free Summer” on the memo line.)

-Join the Food Fight
+Join the Food Fight:

 You can create your own fundraiser on Facebook to get friends and family involved in Hunger Free Summer.
-Get started by clicking the Help Fundraise button.